PUNCH-Cyber/stoq/docs/dev/upgrading_plugins.rst

 ConnectorPlugin
 ---------------

+Key Updates:

+    - `def save` is an async function, and must be changed to `async def save`

 v2
 ^^

 ::

+    from stoq.plugins import ConnectorPlugin
-    from stoq import StoqResponse, ConnectorPlugin
+    from stoq import StoqResponse

     class MyConnector(ConnectorPlugin):